 After a losing streak, start small; don't jump right back to the same position size you were trading before.
-On the first day back, trade a small position size.
-A winning day with a small position size will help build confidence, and you can increase your position size the next day.
+During the first month or two, trade smaller position sizes.

 But, most importantly, try to avoid taking big losses.
 This requires you to BUY options during periods of complacency and when the market is oversold.

 What are some of the biggest trading losses?